CMSgov/dpc-app/dpc-go/dpc-attribution/migrator/README.md

     * *You may roll back a specific migration by specifying the id*

 ####Checking Schema Version
-The table `shema_migrations` contains the most recent migration and its status.
+The table `schema_migrations` contains the most recent migration and its status.